php-ru/symfony-docs-ru/components/stopwatch.rst

 .. tip::

-    When you want to show events in the Symfony profiler, autowire ``Symfony\Component\Stopwatch\Stopwatch`` into your service.
-Each category
-    is shown on a separate line.
+    Read :ref:`this article <profiler-timing-execution>` to learn more about integrating the Stopwatch component into the Symfony profiler.

 Periods
 -------